-The LEED program is an initiative of the U.S. Green Building Council or USGBC.
-LEED stands for leadership in energy and environmental design, and focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.
+The LEED building certification program is an initiative of the U.S. Green Building Council or USGBC.
+LEED stands for "Leadership in Energy and Environmental Design," and focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.
 For new construction and major renovations, the LEED program has five main categories in which points toward certification can be earned.
 Each category also has required prerequisites worth no points.
-To attain LEED silver certification, a project must earn a total of 50 to 59 points.
+To attain LEED silver certification, a project must earn a total of 50 to 59 points when measured against the latest LEED certification checklist published by the USGBC.

 Sustainable Sites – 26 Possible Points